i2p/i2p.www/i2p2www/blog/2021/09/18/i2p-bitcoin.draft.rst

 ------------

 {% trans -%}
 I2P support is automatic, via the SAM API.
+This is also exciting news, because it highlights some of the things I2P is singularly good at, like empowering application developers to build I2P connections programmatically and conveniently.
+Bitcoin-over-I2P users can use I2P with no manual configuration by enabling the SAM API.
 {%- endtrans %}